kennism/homelab/tap/gke/README.md

 ---

 ### Step 3

+Create a serviceaccount for the registry

+`gcloud iam service-accounts create tap-svc --display-name='Service account for the TAP registry' --description='Used by TAP to access the registry'`

+Assign the role `Artifact Registry Writer` to the `tap-svc` service account for the `tap-registry` registry ( replace `[project-name]` with the actual project name )

+`gcloud artifacts repositories add-iam-policy-binding tap-registry --member='serviceAccount:tap-svc@[project-name].iam.gserviceaccount.com' --role='roles/artifactregistry.writer' --location=europe-west4`

+Create a private key for the service account ( replace `[project-name]` with the actual project name )

+`gcloud iam service-accounts keys create key.json --iam-account=tap-svc@[project-name].iam.gserviceaccount.com`

+Create a b64 encoded version of the key ( replace `[project-name]` with the actual project name )

+`base64 [project-name]-key.json > [project-name]-key-b64.json`

+---

+### Step 4

 Download and install `tanzu-cluster-essentials-linux-amd64-1.0.0.tgz` ( the variant that matches your operating system ) from ( https://network.tanzu.vmware.com/products/tanzu-cluster-essentials/ ).